Mulch Calculator

 How often should mulch be replaced? +

 Organic mulch like shredded hardwood should be refreshed every 1–2 years as it decomposes.
 Cedar and cypress last longer (2–3 years).
-Rubber mulch doesn't decompose and can last 10+ years.
-Top off existing mulch rather than fully replacing it each season.
+Most homeowners add a 1-inch top-off layer each spring rather than fully replacing.
+Use our "Refresh / Top-Off" preset for annual maintenance calculations.

 Will mulch attract termites? +